 Breville BOV845BSS Convection Toaster Oven

-- Convection powered: An inbuilt fan that circulates the hot air within the oven; It speeds the cooking process by stripping away the cold air that surrounds your food
+- Convection Powered: The Smart Oven Pro's convection setting reduces cooking time by up to 30%; An inbuilt fan circulates the hot air within the oven which speeds the cooking process by stripping away the cold air that surrounds your food

 Preparing food with a convection oven can be challenging the first time.
 However, the Breville BOV845BSS convection oven is easier to use, and it adjusts itself depending on your cooking needs.